anthonychiuhy/MOOC-Learning-From-Data/README.md

 # MOOC-Learning-From-Data
-My first intro to Machine Learning online course MOOC (Learning From Data) from Caltech.
+My first introdution to Machine Learning online course MOOC (Learning From Data) from Caltech.

-All my codes created to get the answers to the problem sets problems can be found here.
+All my coding to generate solutions to the problem set problems can be found here.

 My codes are written in Python, mostly using Numpy.